anasta91sar/LandCoverClassification/README.md

 Anastasia Sarelli (2023).
 Land cover classification using machine-learning techniques applied to fused multi-modal satellite imagery and time series data.
 Master degree thesis, 30/ credits in Master in Geographical Information Science Department of Physical Geography and Ecosystem Science, Lund University

+PS: Special thanks to M. for making this happen.